Code-Institute-Submissions/Jamsey911-CI.PP1.Cader-arcade/README.md

 ### CSS Validation
 The W3C Jigsaw CSS Validation Service was used to validate the CSS of the website.
-All pages pass with no errors no warnings to show.
+All pages pass with no errors or warnings.
 <details><summary>whole page</summary>
 <img src="docs/validation/val-whole.JPG">
 </details>